I Got The 'Bixie' Haircut That's All Over Instagram & It's Cool As F*ck

 With the new It haircut’s popularity booming, I revised my no-pixie rule and put my hair in the capable hands of Fer, who seemed to sense my reservations.
 We pored over pictures of babes with Bixies and he assured me that we’d keep some length in the front while adding texture with invisible layers at the back, preventing my hair from taking on the unfortunate, Lego character shape it had back in 2007.
 However, opting for length at the front and a shorter back presents a new challenge: avoiding a Karen cut.
 The side-swept, choppy pixie cut has, in recent years, become affiliated with the kind of meddling woman who demands to speak to the manager.
 How do we separate cool-girl Bixie from fun-ruining Karen?
 "Don’t go asymmetric," Fer tells me.
 "Be careful with the top layers if you want to avoid that kind of cut."

 Depending on your hair type, the Bixie is surprisingly hassle-free to style.
 During our appointment, Fer cut my hair once when wet and went over it again when dry, using a small barrel brush to blow-dry the shorter hair at the back, switching to a medium size for the front section.
-However, he says that fine, naturally straight hair like mine could easily be styled with a rough-dry and a pump of styling cream like George Northwood Moisturising Cream, £15, through the lengths and ends.
-For a slicked back style like Florence or Kaia, he recommends using additional styling cream on the sides and tucking behind your ears.
+However, he says that fine, naturally straight hair like mine could easily be styled with a rough-dry and a pump of styling cream, through the lengths and ends.
+For a slicked-back style like Florence or Kaia, he recommends using additional styling cream on the sides and tucking behind your ears.
 Second-day hair can be kept looking fresh with a spritz of dry shampoo.

 Advertisement